 The care needs of certain patient populations may necessitate setting a maximum amount of care partners on specific units.
 Generally, care partners and visitors will be encouraged to attend the hospital between 11 a.m. to 7 p.m.
 Some areas may have specific times set based on the care needs of their patients.
 Also, in times of crisis where access to the hospital requires restriction, NBRHC will embrace a philosophy of care partner inclusion as appropriate ensuring a balance between safety and inclusion.

-This applies to all patients, care partners, visitors, employees, volunteers, physicians and contractors.
+Effective Monday December 15, 2025, the NBRHC will require masks in all patient care designated areas.
+This applies to all patients, care partners, visitors, employees, physicians, volunteers and contractors.

 The decision to move to masking again in all patient designated areas was determined by our current level of hospitalizations from respiratory viruses and community transmission.